Robin-Geissler/DroneControl/README.md

 # DroneControl
-Control software für eine Drohne
+Control software for a drone